DaryleH98/PerformanceMonitor/README.md

 This project was bootstrapped with Create React App.

-Available Scripts
-In the project directory cd in react client directory :
+In the project directory cd in nodeclient directory : npm run start
+Then cd into server directory
+npm run start
+Again cd into reactclient directory

 npm start
 Runs the app in the development mode.